wk3368/OneKey-Desktop/docs/misc/desktop_updates.md

 # Desktop Updates
-The desktop build of OneKey Suite uses an auto-updating feature to keep the application up to date with our latest published release.
+The desktop build of OneKey Desktop uses an auto-updating feature to keep the application up to date with our latest published release.

 ## Internals
 The package `electron-updater` (part of `electron-builder`) is used to manage updates.
 We